FerretDB/FerretDB/website/blog/2023-06-26-configure-ferretdb-work-percona-distribution-postgresql.md

 Before we go into the technical details, let's find out what these two solutions are all about.

-## What is Percona Distrubution of PostgreSQL?
+## What is Percona Distribution for PostgreSQL?

 [Percona Distribution for PostgreSQL](https://www.percona.com/software/postgresql-distribution) is a software package provided by Percona, a world-class company that provides open source database software, support, and services.